christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__06/10/2021__<br>
+Today I feel like I am breaking through some barriers!
+I was able to complete the rest of graded Assignment #3 and pass all of the autograder tests.
+Woohoo!!
+I was struggling with an issue last night where I could not get the data I wanted to pass into one column to show up there.
+Instead, it was replacing data in the column next to it.
+Frustrating.
+I tried moving things around, calling it in other places, etc. No luck.
+So this morning I tinkered with it a bit more, then asked for suggestions from my peers.
+One peer asked me if I had removed or commented out a <td></td> since I had opted to use the first of two choices for accomplishing the task and the second choice would have used the td.
+I commented that out.
+Voila everything loaded where it needed to.
+Such a simple fix.
+I am very grateful to peers for helping me when they are able.
+The rest of the assignment today went smoothly.
+That isn't to say that I didn't have a challenge but I finally feel like I am able to navigate through packages, controllers, etc. I got the green check on GitHub classroom and I feel like I am on cloud 9.
+I needed this win this week.

 <br>__06/09/2021__<br>
 I had to psych myself up today before starting my coursework after the struggle on the 7th.
 Somedays just hit me harder.
 Finally convinced myself I can do this!
 And guess what?
 I figured out how to call the information from the form to make it appear on the screen.
 What I was missing was the model.addAttribute("name", name);, etc. for the different form items and that made all of the difference.